voyagersearch/voyager-py/pipeline/steps/voyager-nlp/README.md

 # Voyager Natural Language Processing

-This repository contains code for extracting named entities (place names, etc...) from text through the use of natural language processing (NLP)l.
+This folder contains code for supporting Voyager NLP pipeline step for extracting named entities (place names, etc...) from text through the use of natural language processing (NLP).

+This folder (voyager-nlp) can actually be copied to a different location which includes a different computer where the service can be run.

 ## Dependencies